-Students must complete all clinical education hours required by the program of study.
+Students must complete all clinical education hours stipulated for the Program.
 Clinical education will be scheduled for a specific number of hours per week depending on the program.
 KPSAHS and the accrediting bodies of all programs do not permit students to perform more than a total of 40 hours of clinical and didactic combined activities per week, and 8 hours per day.

-Students must complete all program clinical education hours required for each quarter.
+Students must complete all Program clinical education hours stipulated for each quarter.
 Clinical absences for each quarter must be made-up during the inter-quarter break immediately following the quarter in which the absences occurred.
 Students will be prohibited from participating in the next didactic quarter until all clinical absences are made up.
-Students who fail to meet the requirements of their clinical assignment will face disciplinary action up to and including dismissal from their clinical facility and dismissal from the program.
+Students who fail to meet the requirements of their clinical assignment will face disciplinary action up to and including dismissal from their clinical site and dismissal from the program.